Using Home Equity to Pay Off Student Loans

 Pros of Using Home Equity Loans to Clear Student Loan Debt

 The primary benefit of using a home equity loan to pay off student loans is that the funds are disbursed as a lump sum.
 As such, you may immediately use the funds to pay off all of your student debt.
-Since you’ll still need to pay off the loan, doing so consolidates all of your student loans into one monthly payment.
+Since you’ll still need to pay off the loan, doing so consolidates it all into one monthly student loan payment.

 Depending on your financial situation, the 15-year repayment term common to home equity loans could provide some breathing room, or it may simply push your student debt obligation further down the road.